 Ease of Setting Up

-When deflated, an inflatable pool is super lightweight and compact that will fit in the trunk of your car with ease.
+When deflated, an inflatable pool is super lightweight and compact and will fit in the trunk of your car with ease.
 They are straightforward to set up as well!

 You Don’t Need Water and Pool Chemicals